-The Type 7B51 delaying sweep plug-in unit operates with a Tektronix 7000-series indicator oscilloscope and a 7A-series vertical plug-in unit to form a complete oscilloscope system.
-To use the Type 7B51 effectively, its operation and capabilities should be known.
+The Type 7B50 plug-in unit operates with a Tektronix 7000-series indicator oscilloscope and a 7A-series vertical plug-in unit to form a complete oscilloscope system.
+To effectively use the Type 7B50 its operation and capabilities should be known.
 This section describes the operation of the front-panel controls, gives first-time and general operating information and lists some basic applications for this instrument.